Do you ever catch yourself getting trapped between two extremes?

-Here’s an example: You catch yourself frequently thinking you’ll never be successful.
+Here’s an example: You frequently think you’ll never be successful.

 Another example might be: “If I’m not eating healthy meals three times per day, my diet has failed.”

 That can’t be right.
 How about this instead, “I ate three doughnuts and don’t feel great right now.
 It doesn’t make me a bad person.
-It doesn’t mean my desire to eat healthy is ruined.
-I’ll make sure to have a healthier dinner and avoid the free doughnuts next Friday.”
+It doesn’t mean my desire to eat better is ruined.
+I’ll have a healthier dinner and avoid the free doughnuts next Friday.”